nsbradford/ai-devtool-leaderboard/README.md

 }
 ```

-Once the PR is open, @nsbradford will run backfill data for that bot.
+Once the PR is open, somebody (?
+TODO) will run backfill data for that bot.
 Warning: it gets expensive to scan the entire BigQuery table, so be careful.

 ```bash
 pnpm run backfill-bot-reviews --start 2025-01-01 --end 2025-05-01